jmorris301/COMP-383-Miniproject/README.md

 ### Running the pipeline ###
 `$ git clone https://github.com/jmorris301/COMP-383-Miniproject.git`

+This will download two file types.
+One is the Python script EcoliK12.py and this README.md.

 ### Output ###
 After running the script, all files and subdirectories in the pipeline will be automatically written to a directory called `OptionA_Jack_Morris`.